How will I know if a heatwave is coming?

 You can use heatwave forecasts to better prepare for heatwave conditions and reduce the impact of heat stress on you, your family and your business.
 If a heatwave is headed your way, consider the level of severity (see three types above), and listen to messages from your local emergency services and health authorities.

-State health departments heat safety advice
+State and Territory health department heat safety advice

 - New South Wales